-A Science News article, Stone Age flutes found in Germany, reports that people living in Europe more than 35,000 years ago made this flute (shown from three different angles) out of a vulture bone.
-The magnified portion of the flute at the right provides a closer look at two of the flute’s finger holes.
+Google [Stone Age flutes found in Germany] for a report on people living in Europe 35,000 years ago who made this flute out of a vulture bone.
+It’s shown here from three different angles with a magnified portion of the flute providing a closer look at two of the flute’s finger holes.

 As far as I can make out, it appears to be a simple end blown flute like the shakuhachi.
 The blowing technique is similar to blowing across the top of a bottle to produce a pleasant resonant tone.
-By placing holes in it, you can play a melody (or something melody-like in the case of Buddhist Hon Kyoku).
+By placing holes in it, you can play a melody, or something melody-like in the case of Zen Buddhist Honkyoku.

-It feels intriguing being connected to a musical tradition (the end blow flute) that predates civilization as we know it by tens of thousands of years.
-Keeping that image in mind, while I play it, helps me put ‘tao’ into the blowing Zen.
-I mean, talk about the thread running through the way!
+It feels intriguing being connected to the musical tradition of an end blown flute that predates civilization by tens of thousands of years.
+Keeping that image in mind while I play my shakuhachi gives me a transcendent, if brief, sense of ancestral continuity.
+It reminds me of the Tao Te Ching chapter 14’s, The ability to know the beginning of antiquity is called the thread running through the way.